-Author: Nicola Maguire, Psychologist at Genius Within CIC.
+Author: Nicola Maguire, Deputy Head of Criminal Justice at Genius Within CIC.

 We live in a time where there is an increased understanding that humans are all different, not only by our physical characteristics but also how we think and behave.
-The term ‘neurodiversity’ was first termed by Judy Singer in 1999 to explain why humans naturally have a range of differences in our brains and the why we behave differently.
-Having an unusual neurotype can mean that there are large gaps between things a person has strengths in and those things that they may struggle with, compared with a neurotypical persons where the gaps are much smaller.
+Having an unusual neurotype can mean that there are large gaps between things a person has strengths in and those things that they may struggle with, compared with a neurotypical person where the gaps are much smaller.
 There are a number of examples of neurodifferent conditions such as Autism, Attention Deficit and Hyperactivity Disorder, Tourette Syndrome (TS), Dyspraxia and Dyslexia.

 Furthermore, as well as limited research in this area there is also an unfairness in the research that currently exists on neurominorities and into the understanding into ‘what works’ to improve making working environments inclusive.
 Firstly, there is an imbalance of research into this area due to there being a large focus on Autism and Mental Health at the disadvantage to other neurominorities.
 This is a big issue that needs to be addressed as it is informing Organisations on their ways of working based on research which is biased towards autism and mental health in the workplace rather than any other conditions.
 ADHD, Dyslexia, DCD, and Tourette Syndrome are all under researched considering how common these conditions are in society.
 This means that there is a large risk of ignoring other neurominorities in the work place and a lack of focus on what is needed to improve everyday lives in the working world.
 Secondly, we do not have informed practice from those who are living and experiencing these issues.
 This would bring a huge benefit in understanding and gauging the current initiatives that are already in place in this area and make them better.